This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

-The creation of the new agency with all court staff working under a single Enterprise Agreement continued to produce efficiency savings for the courts through the more efficient allocation of resources, elimination of duplicated services and the rationalisation of court services.
-Synergies were achieved in the area of training where program delivery was made available to the staff of both courts, thus reducing cost and capturing a greater number of staff.
+The creation of a single entity in 2013, with all court staff working under a single Enterprise Agreement continued to produce efficiency savings for the courts through the more efficient allocation of resources, elimination of duplicated services and the rationalisation of court services.
+Synergies were achieved in the area of training, where program delivery was made available to the staff of both courts, thus reducing cost and capturing a greater number of staff.

 The Family Court and Federal Circuit Court is a non-corporate commonwealth entity under the Public Governance, Performance and Accountability Act 2013.

 Total revenue for the Family Court and Federal Circuit Court in 2015–16 was $194.318 million, including appropriations from government ($152.502 million), other revenue ($1.781 million) and other gains ($40.035 million).
 Other Gains reflects notional revenue to pay for services received free of charge, comprised of Commonwealth Law Courts rent from the Department of Finance ($19.074 million), registry, migration and library services received from the Federal Court ($9.861 million), and liabilities assumed by related entities for the Judges' Pension Scheme ($11.100 million).